moves-rwth/cbmc-with-kInduction/README.md

 ### Supported verifiers

-The k-Induction tool can use any bounded model checker or incremental bounded model checker for C as its backend, as long as the usage of the verifier is correctly configured (see section below for details).
+In theory, the k-Induction tool can use any bounded model checker or incremental bounded model checker for C as its backend, as long as the usage of the verifier is correctly configured (see section below for details).
+Note that during the development process, only CBMC was used to test the tool's functionality.

 One needs to specify:

 * Whether the verifier works incrementally or in a standard BMC configuration.
 * The call string for the base step and the call string for the induction step.
 This tells the tool how to run the